 Such day, if granted, will be deemed to substitute for one of the holidays listed above.
 The employee and Employer will agree on the substituted day, in writing.
-Premium pay for time worked will be paid, as required by the Collective Agreement, on the holiday named in the Collective Agreement.
-A lieu day off will be the substitute day in accordance with Article 12.04.
+Premium pay for time worked will be paid,

 Honouring such request shall be subject to the operational requirements of the Home.
 Where a full-time employee is required to work the substitute day, they will receive a lieu day off with pay.